A Computational Fluid Dynamics MacroModel for the Design of Bed Adsorbers: Mathematical Modeling and Governing Equations

 \subsubsection{Energy conservation}

 The energy conservation equation governs the thermal behavior of the coupled gas-solid system during the adsorption process, and is given by:

-In a porous media such as a packed bed of adsorbent porous spherical particles, energy transport occurs through both the fluid (gas) and solid phases.
+In a porous media such as a packed bed of adsorbent porous spherical particles, energy transport occurs through both the fluid (gas) and solid phases {where \( \varepsilon_t \) is the total porosity combining all the gas volumes outside and inside the solid material (particles)}.
 Equation {\ref{equ:energyConservation}} accounts for transient heat accumulation, convective and conductive heat transport, and thermal effects induced by adsorption inside the packed bed.
 The right-hand side of equation \ref{equ:energyConservation} includes a source term $S_T$ that introduce the heat released due to the isosteric heat of adsorption, i.e. $\text{CO}_2$ adsorption on Zeolite-13X beads. $S_T$ will be detailed in section \ref{SY_ST}.
-The subscript "eff" denotes the effective thermophysical properties that are defined as volume-averaged quantities over the total porosity $\varepsilon_t$, thus blending fluid and solid contributions and of course assuming thermal equilibrium at the solid-gas interface.
+The subscript "eff" denotes the effective thermophysical properties that are defined as volume-averaged quantities over the total porosity $\varepsilon_t$, thus blending {fluid and solid contributions \cite{zou2025fractal},} and of course assuming thermal equilibrium at the solid-gas interface .
 This simplification enables the treatment of the porous medium as homogeneous.

 Additionally, $\rho_{\text{eff}}$ is the effective density that reflects the weighted average of gas and solid mass per unit volume, defined as:

 $\rho_g$ is the gas density, $\varepsilon_b$ the bed bulk porosity and $\rho_p$ is the adsorbent particle density.